-Federal Stafford Student Loan (Subsidized)
+Federal Direct Stafford Student Loan (Subsidized)

-This is a low-interest, need-based loan made to the student by a lender such as a bank, credit union, or savings and loan association to help pay for the student's education.
-These loans are guaranteed by the Oklahoma State Regents for Higher Education and are insured by the federal government.
+This is a low-interest, need-based loan made to the student guaranteed by the U.S. Department of Education.
 The federal government pays the interest on the loan while the student is enrolled at least half-time or during other deferment periods.
-The annual interest rate is 6.0%.
+The annual interest rate is 3.4%.
 The student must begin repayment within six months after leaving school or after falling below half-time enrollment status.
 A minimum enrollment of and attendance in six credit hours throughout the loan period is required.
 All academic year loans must be released in at least two disbursements.
 The second disbursement must be after the midpoint of the loan payment period (academic year).
-If the first disbursement occurs after the midpoint of the loan period, the lender may send the total amount in one disbursement.
+If the first disbursement occurs after the midpoint of the loan period, the loan may be sent in one disbursement.
 Information on amounts students may borrow is available from Financial Aid.
 If you borrow, you must receive entrance counseling about borrowing.
-You must also receive exit materials when you leave the College or fall below half-time enrollment status.
+You must also receive exit counseling when you leave the College or fall below half-time enrollment status.
 Delivery of loan funds to eligible students who have been awarded and complete all necessary paperwork before the start of a semester is scheduled to begin during the week before each semester.
-Once a semester is underway, loan refunds are usually available to students within 3 days after the lender disburses the funds to the College.
+Once a semester is underway, loan refunds are usually available to students within 3 days after the Direct Loan Program disburses the funds to the College.
 Students may cancel their loan at any time during the process including up to 14 days after loan funds are applied to the student's account.
-Students are notified by letter when loan funds are applied to their account or when a loan is returned to the lender or a portion of the loan must be returned.
+Students are notified by email when loan funds are applied to their account or when a loan is returned to the lender or a portion of the loan must be returned.
 Students must meet the same satisfactory academic progress, grant repayment, and default criteria as required for all other Federal Title IV Aid.

-Federal Stafford Student Loan (Unsubsidized)
+Federal Direct Stafford Student Loan (Unsubsidized)

-The Federal Unsubsidized Stafford Loan is a low interest loan that is nonneed based.
+The Federal Unsubsidized Direct Stafford Loan is a low interest loan that is non-need based.
 The federal government does not pay the interest on the loan while the student is in school or during other deferment periods.
-These loans are guaranteed by the Oklahoma State Regents for Higher Education and insured by the federal government.
-The student must begin repayment of interest within 60 days of final disbursement of funds for the loan period unless the lender agrees to allow interest to accrue.
+These loans are guaranteed by the U.S. Department of Education.
+The student must begin repayment of interest within 60 days of final disbursement of funds for the loan period unless the Direct Loan Program agrees to allow interest to accrue.
 Principal and interest payments must begin within six months after you graduate or fall below half-time enrollment status.
 A minimum enrollment of and attendance in six credit hours throughout the loan period is required.
 Information on amounts a student may borrow is available from Financial Aid.
-The same rules for disbursement, release of funds, and cancellation which apply to the Subsidized Stafford Loan also apply to the Unsubsidized Stafford Loan.
+The same rules for disbursement, release of funds, and cancellation which apply to the Subsidized Direct Stafford Loan also apply to the Unsubsidized Direct

+Stafford Loan.
 The interest rate on these loans is fixed at 6.8%.
 Students must meet previously described satisfactory academic progress, default and repayment criteria as required by Federal Title IV regulations.

-Federal Parent Loan for Undergraduate Students (PLUS)
+Federal Direct Parent Loan for Undergraduate Students (PLUS)